fljdin/fdw-assistant/README.md

-# tools
+# Foreign Data Wrapper Assistant

-Orchestrate data migration from source tables to target tables with a simple configuration table.
+Orchestrate data transfer from foreign (source) tables to target tables with a simple configuration table.
 The relations must exist and should be defined with the same columns in no particular order.

-Tools provide:
+`fdw-assistant` provides:

 - a convenient way to build new **stages** based on configuration, composed by jobs attached to every configured source-to-table.
 - a **report** view that aggregate **job** status per **stage**
 - a variety of options in the central **config** table

-Tools have been designed to be used by a multiple processus orchestrator, as `xargs` or [`dispatch`][dispatch] commands.
+`fdw-assistant` has been designed to be used by a multiple processus orchestrator, as `xargs` or [`dispatch`][dispatch] commands.
 In that way, a source table could be processed in parallel by defining a modulus condition to split data in distinct subsets.

 [dispatch]: https://github.com/fljdin/dispatch